 The email thanks the donor for his donation of blood and explains that the donation is headed to a specific hospital.
 It also encourages the donor to share his good deed on social media.
 It even uses a specific hashtag, #RedCrossOnTheWay, that the donor can use.

-This follow up email accomplishes a lot.
+This follow-up email accomplishes a lot.
 It says thanks, follows up on the donation and encourages the subscriber to share some social love on Facebook and Twitter.

-Here are a few tips to create and send a thank you email:
+Tips to create and send a thank you email:

-- Say thanks – A simple message of gratitude should be the first item in the email.
+- Say thanks.
+A simple message of gratitude should be the first item in the email.

-- Reinforce the decision – Remind the subscriber why their decision to donate to your organization was a great one.
+- Reinforce the decision.
+Remind the subscriber why their decision to donate to your organization was a great one.

-- Cross-promote – The Red Cross uses a thank you email to promote a social campaign.
-It’s a great example of cross-promotion; one that could drum up more support during the holidays.
+- Cross-promote.
+The Red Cross uses a thank you email to promote a social campaign.
+It’s a great example of cross-promotion—one that could drum up more support during the holidays.

-6. Bonus: The personal email
+6. Bonus: a personal email

-Another excellent example of a nonprofit email marketing example is the personal email.
+Another excellent example of a nonprofit email fundraising example is the personal email.
 The personal email does more than just address the reader directly.
 It can either provide a personal story that’ll resonate with the reader or it can be a one-on-one style email from someone higher up in the company.

-Take this example by Politician Bernie Sanders
+Take this example by Politician Bernie Sanders: